 This course provides an overview of health psychology.
 Students will learn about the biological and psychological mechanisms by which stress and social experiences get 'under the skin' and influence health across the life span.
-Students will learn about theoretical and applied topics in health psychology such as: the interaction between mental and physical health; health promotion and disease prevention research; health compromising and enhancing behaviors; stress management and wellness interventions; chronic disease; pain management; social inequality and group disparities in healthcare; the impact of severe stress on health, and the future of health psychology.
+Students will learn about theoretical and applied topics in health psychology such as: the interaction between mental and physical health; health promotion and disease prevention research; health compromising and enhancing behaviors; stress management and wellness interventions; chronic disease; pain management; social inequality and group disparities in healthcare; the impact of severe stress on health; stigma and discrimination in health policy and healthcare in general; and the future of health psychology.
 Students will learn about different types of research study designs used in psychological research and health psychology.

 We will examine how the major theories of health promotion and disease prevention address health disparities and disease incidence.
-An aim of the course is for you to become an active agent of change to better your own health, and navigate the healthcare system in general.
+An aim of the course is for you to become an active agent of change to better your own health and navigate the healthcare system in general.
 Critical thinking, as well as mastery of the material, are goals of this course.

-Learning Objectives
+Learning Outcomes

-By the end of this course, students should be able to;
+By the end of this course, students should be able to:

 - 1. Identify and distinguish anatomical, cellular, and functional features of the Autonomic Nervous System (ANS), the Hypothalamic-Pituitary-Adrenal (HPA) axis, and parts of the immune system. - 2.
-Describe research demonstrating how inflammation, depression, and pain are related. - 3.
-Describe how inflammation enhances cardiovascular disease, diabetes, and obesity - 4.
-Explain how social inequality, social rank and economic factors contribute to health and disease - 5.
-Identify and distinguish between research study designs in health psychology (e.g., Correlation vs Controlled Experiment, Cross-sectional vs Longitudinal). - 6.
-Analyze how health psychology research findings are interpreted and communicated to broad audiences. - 7.
-Use scientific sources to critically evaluate health behavior change interventions.
-What works and what doesn't? - 8.
+Describe research demonstrating how inflammation, depression, visceral fat, and pain are related. - 3.
+Describe how inflammation enhances cardiovascular disease, diabetes, and obesity. - 4.
+Explain how social inequality, social rank and economic factors contribute to health and disease. - 5.
+Identify and analyze how discrimination, stigma and racism contribute to health risk and inequality. - 6.
+Identify and distinguish between research study designs in health psychology (e.g., Correlation vs Controlled Experiment, Cross-sectional vs Longitudinal). - 7.
+Analyze how health psychology research findings are interpreted and communicated to broad audiences.

+- 8. Use scientific sources to critically evaluate health behavior change interventions.
+What works and what does not? - 9.
 Connect foundational principles of health psychology to modern-day, real-world applications.